naimulh247/ChronoBase/README.md

 ## Architecture

-LogDB uses a tablet-based storage architecture:
+ChronoBase uses a tablet-based storage architecture:
 - Data is organized into tables
 - Each table contains multiple tablets
 - Tablets store data in compressed blocks